Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 Different Types Of Biofuels, & Examples Of Biofuels

-Two of the main types of biofuels are:
+Two of the main types of biofuels, which are both first generation biofuels, are:

 First Generation vs Second Generation vs Third Generation Biofuels